GoogleCloudPlatform/docker-credential-gcr/README.md

 ## GCR Credentials

-By default, the helper searches for GCR credentials in the following order:
+_By default_, the helper searches for GCR credentials in the following order:

 1. In the helper's private credential store (i.e. those stored via `docker-credential-gcr gcr-login`)
-1. From the `gcloud` SDK (i.e. the one printed via `gcloud config config-helper --force-auth-refresh --format='value(credential.access_token)'`).
 1. In a JSON file whose path is specified by the GOOGLE_APPLICATION_CREDENTIALS environment variable.
 1. In a JSON file in a location known to the helper:
 	* On Windows, this is `%APPDATA%/gcloud/application_default_credentials.json`.